 Third act

-The plot of the play is settled in the King’s anteroom because anyone could be there and it was perfect for justifying female presence.
+The plot of the play is settled in the King's anteroom because anyone could be there and it was perfect for justifying female presence.
 The comedy starts with two marquises meeting.
-They started fighting about their role in the previous Moliere’s play.

 Fourth act

-Brecourt came to the scene and was the judge in the marquises’ bet.
-He didn’t judge in favor of neither of them.
-His argument was overhearing Moliere talking to people and explaining that all of his characters are fictional and that he is trying to describe customs and habits of people without invading their personalities.
-Comedy’s purpose is to show and laugh out people’s unchangeable flaws.
-Everyone could relate to the comedies because they didn’t point out individuals.
+Brecourt came to the scene and was the judge in the marquises' bet.
+He didn't judge in favor of either of them.
+His argument was overhearing Moliere talking to people and explaining that all of his characters are fictional and that he is trying to describe the customs and habits of people without invading their personalities.
+Comedy's purpose is to show and laugh out people's unchangeable flaws.
+Everyone could relate to the comedies because they didn't point out individuals.
 Moliere and Le Grange were unhappy with the verdict and went to find a new judge.

-The real Moliere emphasizes that it’s important for the play Brecourt emphasizing that Moliere will always have something to write about because people will always seek acknowledgment for their fake and overly flattering behavior.
+The real Moliere emphasizes that it's important for the play Brecourt emphasizing that Moliere will always have something to write about because people will always seek acknowledgement for their fake and overly flattering behavior.

 The rehearsal goes on when Elise and Climene (Miss Moliere and Du Parc) come.
-Miss Moliere was sucking up to Du Parc and gave nice comments about her look, pale skin and red lips.
+Miss Moliere was sucking up to Du Parc and gave nice comments about her look, pale skin, and red lips.

 Fifth act

-The rehearsal goes on…
+The rehearsal goes on.

 Miss Bejart stops the rehearsal to talk to Moliere.
 She told him he had every right to make fun of his opponents and embarrass them in his play.
 He responded that he had no desire to be like them and to shower them with insults.
-Him doing that would be a sign of a sensitive soul and it wouldn’t be a real revenge if they anticipated it coming.
+Him doing that would be a sign of a sensitive soul and it wouldn't be an act of real revenge if they anticipated it coming.

-He thought Boursaut would be honored if Moliere made fun of him and he didn’t want to give him the attention he craved.
+He thought Boursaut would be honored if Moliere made fun of him and he didn't want to give him the attention he craved.
 The critics wanted to drag him into a fight just to make him drift away from his writing.
 Moliere was determined not to respond to the critics.
-He had nothing against them writing about his works evne after he dies because everybody needs publicity.
+He had nothing against them writing about his works even after he dies because everybody needs publicity.

-Their discussion and rehearsal was interrupted by the king’s arrival.
-All the actors were dissatisfied because they had to play roles they knew nothing about and they hadn’t had time to learn their lines.
+Their discussion and rehearsal were interrupted by the king's arrival.
+All the actors were dissatisfied because they had to play roles they knew nothing about and they hadn't had time to learn their lines.

 Sixth act